 Bauman’s Farm and Garden didn’t give me so much as a pumpkin for this post.
 I just love what they are doing here and couldn’t stay mum. (ha! punny.)

-Be sure to check out the Facebook post linked below for ever more testimonials!
+Be sure to check out the Facebook post linked below for even more testimonials!
 Readers have commented on why they love Bauman’s so much and what they find the most fun.

 Looking for more fall family fun?
 Check out our huge list of Pacific Northwest fall fairs, festivals and pumpkin patches.